The Nest

 The rules on this all depend on the situation.
 New York City has pretty strict and measured eviction laws, especially when it comes to particular circumstances.
 The basic gist of what landlords and renters should know is as follows:

 • Your client must file a hardship form to extend their rent to May 1.
-After May 1, the eviction moratorium is over, and you can evict your client regardless of how bad they have it off.
+After May 1, the eviction moratorium is over, and you can evict your client regardless of how badly they have it off.
 Before this, landlords in NYC could not evict tenants before December 31.

 Is This A New Type Of Clause?